 3. Now, my fan fiction - Full House stuff first, then some others:

-Obviously, I don't own any fandoms, only OCs, but it's great to visit univserses through the imagination, and fill in banks and explain things.
-We only see 1/2 hour out of 168 hours of peoples' lives each week in a sticom, for instnace (and not every week has something), with action that goes on over days or even weeks sometimes.
+Obviously, I don't own any fandoms, only OCs, but it's great to visit univserses through the imagination, and fill in banks.
+We only see 1/2 hour out of 168 of peoples' lives each week in a sitcom (and not every week has something), with action going on over days or even weeks.

 Please visit the Full House Chronology, too big for this site, up on the "FUll House" board at sitcomsonline.com and at the yahoo groups fullhouse4life and fullhousefreaks for the most updated version; or by emailing fullhousechron(at)aol.com.

 Full House, Season 9: